 Long/short investing for volatile markets

-With many investors heavily exposed to just a handful of stocks, now’s the time to examine how long/short strategies can help mitigate today’s equity-market risks.
+With many investors heavily exposed to just a handful of stocks, now may be the time to examine how long/short strategies can help mitigate today’s equity-market risks.
 Here are three key ways:

 Combining long and short positions in a single diversified portfolio can help reduce volatility and potentially lead to higher compound returns.